Watertown YMCA community center project costs go up to $27.5 million

 The building will be converted into a facility with a six-lane lap pool, a separate full-size recreational pool, two full-size tennis courts with an elevated running track and several other amenities.

-The Y is applying for $5 million in Consolidated Funding Application money to help offset the cost increase.
+The YMCA is applying for $5 million in state Consolidated Funding Application money to help offset the cost increase.

 To help with some infrastructures work related to the project, the project partners will ask for financial help from the city.

-The Jefferson County Industrial Development Authority, the JCEDC’s sister organization, still owns the building, but plans to turn it over to the Y after some remaining remediation work is completed.
+The Jefferson County Industrial Development Agency, a sister organization of Jefferson County Economic Development, still owns the building, but plans to turn it over to the YMCA after some remaining remediation work is completed.

 As is the case with many construction projects these days, much of the cost increases are attributed to the nation’s supply chain issues caused by the pandemic.
-A $3 million remediation of PCBs found in the building also is causing the added costs, Mr. Zembiec said.
+A $3 million remediation of PCBs found in the building is also driving up costs, said David J. Zembiec, CEO of Jefferson County Economic Development.

 The massive undertaking of removing the PCB’s from floor tiling in the former call center left just a skeleton of a building.